Data protection

 The website operator uses Google Ads.
 Google Ads is an online advertising program of Google Ireland Limited (“Google”), Gordon House, Barrow Street, Dublin 4, Ireland.

-Google Ads enables us to display advertisements in the Google search engine or on third-party websites when the user enters certain search terms in Google (keyword targeting).
+Google Ads enables us to display advertisements in the Google search engine or on third-party websites when the user enters certain search terms on Google (keyword targeting).
 Furthermore, targeted advertisements can be displayed based on the user data available at Google (e.g. location data and interests) (target group targeting).
-As website operators, we can evaluate this data quantitatively, for example by analyzing which search terms led to the display of our advertisements and how many advertisements led to corresponding clicks.
+As the website operator, we can evaluate this data quantitatively by analyzing, for example, which search terms led to the display of our advertisements and how many advertisements led to corresponding clicks.

 The use of this service is based on your consent in accordance with Art.
 6 para.
 1 lit. a GDPR and § 25 para.
-1 TTDSG.
+1 TDDDG.
 Consent can be revoked at any time.

-Through our social media presence, your data is also processed in the USA, among other places.
-The legal basis for this data transfer is the adequacy decision adopted by the European Commission on 10.07.2023 for the so-called EU-US Data Privacy Framework.
+Through our social media presences, your data is also processed in the USA, among other places.
+The legal basis for this data transfer is the adequacy decision adopted by the European Commission on July 10, 2023 for the so-called EU-US Data Privacy Framework.
 This contains framework conditions that are intended to serve as suitable guarantees for the secure transfer of data between the EU and the USA.
 The prerequisite for this is that US companies join the EU-US Data Privacy Framework by committing to fulfill detailed data protection obligations.
-This is currently fulfilled by the provider of the social media channels we use, Microsoft, Meta Platforms and Google for (non-HR data).
+This is currently fulfilled by the provider of the social media channels we use, Microsoft, Meta Platforms and Google, for (non-HR data).

 The company is certified in accordance with the “EU-US Data Privacy Framework” (DPF).
 The DPF is an agreement between the European Union and the USA that is intended to ensure compliance with European data protection standards for data processing in the USA.
-Every DPF-certified company undertakes to comply with these data protection standards.
-Further information can be obtained from the provider at the following link: https://www.dataprivacyframework.gov/s/participant-search/participant-detail?contact=true&id=a2zt000000001L5AAI&status=Active
+Every company certified under the DPF undertakes to comply with these data protection standards.
+Further information on this can be obtained from the provider at the following link: https://www.dataprivacyframework.gov/s/participant-search/participant-detail?contact=true&id=a2zt000000001L5AAI&status=Active

 Google Ads Remarketing